ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

    * - *x*
      - *y* (where *y* < *x*)
      - No
-     - -
+     -

 In order for a connection to be made, all of the policies that affect compatibility must be compatible.
-That is for example, even if a requested and offered QoS profile pair has compatible reliability QoS policies, but they have incompatible durability QoS policies, a connection will still not be made.
+For example, even if a requested and offered QoS profile pair has compatible reliability QoS policies, but they have incompatible durability QoS policies, a connection will still not be made.

 When connections are not made, no messages will be passed between the publisher and subscription.
-There are mechanisms to detect this situation, which will be covered in a later section below.
+There are mechanisms to detect this situation, which will be covered in a later section.

 Comparison to ROS 1
 ^^^^^^^^^^^^^^^^^^^